You are tuned to the most listened-to radio talk show in America, heard at over 600 great radio stations, hosted by me, Rushlin Boy.

 And one way that you can convince yourself of that is that you take it on in court, which really does not require you to go to a war footing.

-And then you look at the bottom line,
+And then you look at the bottom line and you seem to be convicting people.

-But you can't you can't put the cost off forever and I think we found that out on nine eleven and the reason that it's so obvious I think that the that the criminal justice approach is too paltry a way to respond to this is, you know, why haven't we had another attack in seven years?
+And the reason that it's so obvious, I think, that the criminal justice approach is too paltry a way to respond to this is, you know, why haven't we had another attack in seven years?

 Now, some of it is unquestionably luck, but a lot of it is the fact that we're killing and capturing terrorists.

-In a single day of combat in Iraq or Afghanistan, we will often take out more people that we took out in the eight years between the bombing of the Trade Center and the destruction of it.
+In a single day of combat in Iraq or Afghanistan, we will often take out more people than we took out in the eight years between the bombing of the trade center and the destruction of it.

 And, you know, that is very meaningful in terms of confronting people who mean you real harm.